 If used together with MCTS each layer bitstream itself could be rewritten.

-It was commented that this approach is bigger than sub-picture aspect and should be dealt with as such.
+It was commented that this layered approach is bigger than sub-picture aspect and should be dealt with as such.

 Enhancement layers (e.g. spatial scalable or view scalable or anything inter-layer predicted) will be included in extension.